GAIK-project/AI-agents/src/parsers/docling/multimodal/README.md

 ## 🔮 Future API Endpoint

 This parser is designed to be easily converted to an API endpoint.
 The structured configuration and return values make it perfect for web service integration.

-## 🤝 Contributing

-1. Fork the repository
-2. Make changes to configuration or features
-3. Test with different PDF files
-4. Submit pull request

-## 📄 License

-[Add your license information here]